Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 &nbsp;
 ### Justification
 ****
-_The process of tumor-triggered angiogenesis is a complex system involving different agents such as proteins released by tumor cells and endothelial cells.
-The growth of blood vessels is a result from interactions between the proteins released by the tumor cells and the receptors on the endothelial cells.
-Using ABM, I can predict the formation of new blood vessels; and by adding inhibitors to the systems, I can test whether certain inhibitor can prevent the tumor cells from growing and compare the efficiencies of different inhibitors._
+_The process of tumor-triggered angiogenesis is a complex system involving different agents such as tumor cells and VEGF proteins released by tumor cells.
+The growth of blood vessels is a result from interactions between the proteins released by the tumor cells and the receptors on the blood vessel cells.
+Using ABM, I can predict the formation of new blood vessels and the rate of tumor growth; and by adding inhibitors to the systems, I can test whether certain inhibitor can prevent the tumor cells from growing and compare the efficiencies of different inhibitors._

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-_The key process I am interested in exploring is how the inhibitors interact with either the proteins released by the tumor cells or the endothelial cells to prevent the blood vessels from reaching the tumor cells, and therefore preventing tumor growth.
+_The key process I am interested in exploring is how the inhibitors interact with either VEGF released by tumor cells or the blood vessels to prevent the blood vessels from reaching the tumor cells, and therefore preventing tumor growth.
 I will test 2 types of inhibitors and compare their effects._

  * _Type1: inhibitor that binds to VEGF, the most important factor released by tumor cells.
 This type of inhibitors acts as antibody which binds to VEGF and triggers immune response to remove VEGF.
 Angiogenesis will not be initiated without VEGF._

- * _Type2: inhibitor that directly interacts with endothelial cells and prevents their migration._
+ * _Type2: inhibitor that directly interacts with blood vessel cells and prevents their migration._

 &nbsp;